vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 |Antrea|<p>Enable Kubernetes pod networking with IP overlay networks using VXLAN or Geneve for encapsulation.
 Optionally encrypt node-to-node communication using IPSec packet encryption.</p><p></p><p>Antrea supports advanced network use cases like kernel bypass and network service mesh.</p>|<p>Pros</p><p>- Provides an option to configure egress IP pool or static egress IP for Kubernetes workloads.</p>|
 |Calico|<p>Calico is used in environments where factors like network performance, flexibility, and power are essential.</p><p></p><p>For routing packets between nodes, Calico leverages the BGP routing protocol instead of an overlay network.
 This eliminates the need to wrap packets with an encapsulation layer resulting in increased network performance for Kubernetes workloads.</p>|<p>Pros</p><p>- Support for network policies</p><p>- High network performance</p><p>- SCTP support</p><p>Cons</p><p>- No multicast support</p><p></p>|
 |Multus|Multus CNI provides multiple interfaces per each Kubernetes pod.
 Using Multus CRDs, you can specify which pods get which interfaces and allow different interfaces depending on the use case.|<p>Pros</p><p>- Separation of data/control planes.</p><p>- Separate security policies can be used for separate interfaces. </p><p>- Supports SR-IOV, DPDK, OVS-DPDK, and VPP workloads in Kubernetes with both cloud native and NFV based applications in Kubernetes.</p>|

+## Deploy Pods with Routable, No-NAT IP Addresses (NSX)

+On vSphere with NSX networking and the Antrea container network interface (CNI), you can configure a workload clusters with routable IP addresses for its worker pods, bypassing network address translation (NAT) for external requests from and to the pods.

+Routable IP addresses on pods let you:

+- Trace outgoing requests to common shared services, because their source IP address is the routable pod IP address, not a NAT address.
+- Support authenticated incoming requests from the external internet directly to pods, bypassing NAT.

 ## Tanzu Kubernetes Grid Infrastructure Networking